The Agricultural Bureau of South Australia

 The Agricultural Bureau of South Australia is a not-for-profit organisation run by farmers for farmers.
 Membership is for everyone associated with or interested in farming, agricultural development and education.
 The Bureau helps to bridge the gap between scientist and farmer and assists its members in working together on issues of common interest.

 The Bureau has a proud history in South Australia, serving agriculture since 1888.
-There are around 80 active branches spread throughout the state, with groups meeting regularly to exchange ideas, discuss farming practices and issues and work on common challenges together.
+There are around 60 active branches spread throughout the state, with groups meeting regularly to exchange ideas, discuss farming practices and issues and work on common challenges together.

-The Advisory Board of Agriculture
+The Board of the Agricultural Bureau

-2013: 125 years of the Ag Bureau
+2018: 130 years of the Ag Bureau

-2013 marks 125 years since the Agricultural Bureau of South Australia was first established, with celebrations of this milestone across the state.
+2018 marks 130 years since the Agricultural Bureau of South Australia was first established, with celebrations of this milestone across the state.